As far as I know, there are only 2 ways of trading that produce positive results in the long run for retail traders.

 It’s like understanding the surrounding geography of the rolling boulder:

-When you understand the fundamental context of the market, price action becomes less significant.
+When you understand the fundamental context of the market, the immediate price action becomes less significant.

 Price action is important… but when faced with conflicting fundamental forces, it usually gives way to the latter.

 Price action trading looks at the immediate, short term time frame, while fundamental trading looks at the larger time frames.